Sharpay's Fabulous Adventure is a 2011 direct-to-DVD spin-off film of the High School Musical series.

 - Sharpay is much more reasonable in this film than she is in the High School Musical films.
 She even grows to be much kinder at the end of this film.

 - Roger as well.
-He starts off as a Bratty Half-Pint and rival towards Sharpay to a kid young man who was wiling to help Sharpay when everyone else turned their backs on her.
+He goes from a Bratty Half-Pint and rival towards Sharpay to a kind young man who was wiling to help Sharpay when everyone else turned their backs on her.